 - Brexit could have commercial and profitability implications for individual contracts as a result of impacts upon exchange rates, tariffs, free movement of people & goods, etc

 - Action: the courts will often be slow to intervene based upon arguments of force majeure or frustration, but consider taking legal advice where such issues affect high value contracts

-- From the ’implementation period end date’ (see above), information society service providers established in the UK but not in the EU will no longer be able to rely upon the regime established by the EU E-Commerce Directive – for example its ‘country-of-origin principle’, prior authorisation scheme and basic information requirements
+- From the end of the transition period, information society service providers established in the UK but not in the EU will no longer be able to rely upon the regime established by the EU E-Commerce Directive – for example its ‘country-of-origin principle’, prior authorisation scheme and basic information requirements.

 - Action: such UK-established service providers will instead fall under the individual national rules of each of the 27 remaining Member States of the EU when providing services to customers in those countries, and so country-by-country compliance advice will potentially be needed; (likewise, EU-based service providers will have now to comply with UK rules in addition to those of their EU country-of-origin)

 - The limitations on liability set out in the E-Commerce Directive will also not apply, once the transition period ends, to service providers established in the UK but not in the EU

 - Action: the UK government has stated it will ensure that UK rules ‘continue to align with the Directive’, including in this respect

-- Action: UK-established Information service providers for whom the applicability of the ‘country-of-origin principle’ and limitations on liability are important may want to consider whether they can benefit from continued application of the Directive based upon an alternative ‘establishment’ in a continuing EU member state
+- Action: UK-established Information service providers for whom the applicability of the EU ‘country-of-origin principle’ and limitations on liability are important may want to consider whether they can benefit from continued application of the Directive based upon an alternative ‘establishment’ in a continuing EU member state

-- UK-based Digital service providers* offering marketplace, search engine or cloud computing services online in the EU (*those of the requisite size under the Network & Information Systems Directive) will no longer benefit from being based in the EU after the ’implementation period end date’ (see above)
+- UK-based Digital service providers* offering marketplace, search engine or cloud computing services online in the EU (*those of the requisite size under the Network & Information Systems Directive) will no longer benefit from being based in the EU after the end of the transition period

 - Action: such service providers will then be obliged to designate a representative in one of the EU Member States served